 When comparing WhatsApp vs Hangouts, the Slant community recommends Hangouts for most people.
-In the question“What are the best messaging apps for Android?”
-Hangouts is ranked 2nd while WhatsApp is ranked 4th.
+In the question“What is the best team chat software?”
+Hangouts is ranked 15th while WhatsApp is ranked 54th.
 The most important reason people chose Hangouts is:

 Ranked in these QuestionsQuestion Ranking